Sentinel Logo

 1. Setting the ID to match the provided key

-3. Setting created_at and updated_at to now
+3. Setting created_at and updated_at to the current time

 4. Computing the BLAKE3 hash of your data